AllenV17/Sine-curve/README.md

+# Sine-curve
-# Sine-curve representation in rust using Nannou library.
+Sine-curve representation in rust using Nannou library.